Call for Applications: Mentoring for Research Programme (2020 Cohort)

-The International Support Network for African Development (ISNAD-Africa) is a pan-African initiative raising global and multi-stakeholder support for clean energy transition and climate resilience Africa through a multidisciplinary network of various stakeholders active in sustainable energy, environment, and climate change fields across the globe.
+The International Support Network for African Development (ISNAD-Africa) is a youth-led pan-African initiative that is committed to raising global and multi-stakeholder support for clean energy transition and climate resilience Africa through a multidisciplinary network of various stakeholders active in sustainable energy, environment, and climate change fields across the globe.

-In 2017, ISNAD-Africa launched the Mentoring for Research Programme (MRP) to establish technical and thematic mentoring relationships between students in African Universities, and, experienced researchers and professionals across the globe.
-Students selected for the programme are those who are undergoing master’s and doctoral degree programmes in any discipline and are conducting the research for their thesis on sustainable energy, environment and climate change topics in their respective disciplines.
-The programme currently has, as mentors, researchers and professionals from various institutions and organisations such as the World Bank, Intergovernmental Panel on Climate Change (IPCC), Harvard University, University College London among other world-class institutions and international organisations.
-The 2018 cohort of the programme currently has 40 mentors who are supporting 37 graduate (24 PhD and 13 Master’s) students (mentees) in 26 universities across 13 African countries selected from 278 applicants in 108 universities across 22 African countries, through a collaborative and multi-stage process.
+ISNAD-Africa’s Mentoring for Research Programme (MRP) establishes technical and thematic mentoring relationships between students in African Universities, and, experienced researchers and professionals from more than 50 countries across the globe.
+Students selected for the programme are those who are undergoing master’s and doctoral degree programmes in any discipline and are conducting the research on sustainable energy, environment and climate change topics for their thesis.
+The programme currently has, as mentors, researchers and professionals from various institutions and organisations such as the World Bank, Intergovernmental Panel on Climate Change (IPCC), Harvard University, Yale University, Imperial College London, Center for International Climate and Environmental Research (CICERO), Chatham House, International Renewable Energy Agency (IRENA) among other world-class institutions and international organisations.
+The programme currently supports numerous masters and PhD students from various universities in seventeen (17) African countries.

-By working with our partners in 2018, ISNAD-Africa also secured fellowships and grant which funded some of the outstanding students (Mentees) on the programme to participate in international trainings and conference in Germany and Spain.
+By working with our partners, ISNAD-Africa also secures fellowships and grant for most outstanding students (mentees) on the programme to participate in international trainings and conferences.

 Our full first-year impact story is summarised in the video below:

-In commencement of the 2019 cohort of the programme, ISNAD-Africa is inviting applications from qualified and interested students (Master’s and Doctoral) in universities across African countries for the 2019 cohort of its Mentoring for Research Programme (MRP).
+In preparation for the commencement of the 2020 cohort of the programme, ISNAD-Africa is inviting applications from qualified and interested students (Master’s and Doctoral) in universities across African countries for the 2020 cohort of its Mentoring for Research Programme (MRP).

 Support by a mentor to structure your research to be innovative, problem-solving, practice-oriented, and carried out to meet global standards